samirahmed/Zippopotamus-Cloud/README.md

 # Zippopotamus Cloud

-This is a repository for global postal code API [zippopotam.us](http://www.zippopotam.us)
+This is a repository for  [Zippopotamus](http://www.zippopotam.us) the global postal code API

 Zippopotamus is hosted by [dotCloud](http://dotCloud.com).
 This repo is used to build and maintain the site.

-If you want to contribute to the improving the site, back-end, front-end etc. This is fork away and submit pull requests.
+If you want to contribute to the improving the site, back-end, front-end etc. Just fork away and submit pull requests.

 ### Sample Implementations

 Checkout the `static/` folder to see some of the sample implementations of Zippopotamus for inspiration and examples for how to implement Zippopotamus API for use in your website etc.

+If you want to share an implementation, we would love to post example cases of Zippopotamus on our homepage.

 ### Response Format